 - No Rash

-If your child has continual problems with tonsillitis, your ear, nose and throat doctor may suggest removing the tonsils.
+If your child has continual tonsillitis problems, your ear, nose, and throat doctor may suggest removing the tonsils.
 Learn more about tonsillitis from the Mayo Clinic.

 STREP THROAT